Case Tools In Software Engineering

 Use Cases and Applications of CASE Tools

-1. Add a Section on Requirements Tracing Use Cases
+1. Requirements Tracing Use Cases

-2. Illustrate Risk Analysis Applications With Practical Scenarios
+2. Risk Analysis Applications

-3. Emphasize Software Configuration Management (SCM) Applications
+3. Software Configuration Management (SCM) Applications

-4. Connect Central Repository to Real-World Applications
+4. Central Repository Applications

 Advantages Of Case Tools In Software Engineering